What is the test for res judicata in Newfoundland?

 Does Rule 57.02(4)(c) of the Newfoundland Rules apply?
 (Newfoundland and Labrador, Canada)

-What are the costs of solicitor-client costs for misconduct in the course of a personal injury action?
+What is the effect of striking the entirety of the entire action?
 (Newfoundland and Labrador, Canada)

-What is the rule in the context of cross examination in a sexual assault case?
+What is the test for proportionality in disclosure of documents?
 (Newfoundland and Labrador, Canada)

-What is the common law liability of an occupier in a cemetery?
+What is the impact of addiction on the sentence of a convicted drug offender?
 (Newfoundland and Labrador, Canada)

 X